 “Ingenious and touching, A Tale for the Time Being is also highly readable.
 And interesting: the contrast of cultures is especially well done”

 “A beautifully interwoven novel about magic and loss and the incomprehensible threads that connect our lives.
 I just finished it, and loved it”

 author Of Eat, Pray, Love

 Ruth Ozeki is a novelist, filmmaker and Zen Buddhist priest.
-She is the award-winning author of three novels: My Year of Meats, All Over Creation and A Tale for the Time Being, which was shortlisted for the 2013 Man Booker Prize and translated into 28 languages.
-She has also written a short memoir, The Face: A Time Code.
+She is the author of The Book of Form and Emptiness which won the Women’s Prize for Fiction in 2022, My Year of Meats, All Over Creation and A Tale for the Time Being, which was shortlisted for the 2013 Man Booker Prize and translated into 28 languages.
+Ozeki has also written a short memoir, The Face: A Time Code.
 She is affiliated with the Everyday Zen Foundation and lives in Northampton, Massachusetts, where she teaches creative writing at Smith College and is the Grace Jarcho Ross 1933 Professor of Humanities.